Fortune-Adekogbe/TheCollector/README.md

 Tasks:
 - Deployment
-  - Set up docker first.
+  - Set up docker first. ✅
-- Switch to using a subprocess
+- Switch to using a subprocess ✅
+- Fix name extraction from file info